geopm/geopm/tutorial/README.md

 The environment variables `MPIEXEC_CTL` and `MPIEXEC_APP` must also be set to a command and options that will launch a job on your system.

+`MPIEXEC_CTL` must be set to launch 1 process on each compute node.
+This will launch the GEOPM Controller on each node which is required for profiling.

+`MPIEXEC_APP` must be set to the desired parameters for your application with the appropriate number of nodes and ranks.

 The `LD_PRELOAD` environment variable enables the GEOPM Runtime library (i.e. `libgeopm`) to connect with the application at